ing-bank/ing-open-banking-sdk/README.md

 Make sure to have downloaded or created the certificates as mentioned above.

-Run `mvn clean install` to build the drivers, and then add the following dependencies to your java app.
+Run `mvn clean install` to build the drivers, and then add the following dependencies to the pom.xml file of your java app.

 ```xml
 <dependency>